apollo

 FAQs

-LACTITOL works by breaking down into low-molecular-weight organic acids in the colon, which increases the osmotic pressure.
-This causes an increase in water content in stools, and stool volume, thereby makes the stool softer and easier to pass and provides relief from constipation.
+Lactitol works by breaking down into low-molecular-weight organic acids in the colon, which increases the osmotic pressure.
+This causes an increase in water content and stool volume, thereby making the stool softer and easier to pass and providing relief from constipation.

-In patients with hepatic encephalopathy, lactitol lowers the colon pH, thereby suppresses the absorption of unionized ammonia and other toxins.
-It also enhances nitrogen excretion through faeces.
+In patients with hepatic encephalopathy, lactitol lowers the colon pH, suppressing the absorption of unionized ammonia and other toxins.
+It also enhances nitrogen excretion through feces.

 Available Medicines for